-Colorado town evacuated by wind-driven wildfire
+2 Colorado cities evacuated by wind-driven wildfire

 Superior is about 20 miles (32 kilometers) northwest of Denver.
 Louisville is just 4 miles (6 kilometers) northeast of Superior.

-All 13,000 residents of a northern Colorado town were ordered to evacuate Thursday because of a wildfire driven by strong winds.

-The evacuations in Superior were ordered because of a fire that has spread northwest of town, according to a notice sent to residents.
-The town is about 20 miles (32 kilometers) northwest of Denver.

-A nearby portion of U.S. Highway 36 was also shut down because of the fire.
+A nearby portion of U.S. Highway 36 was also shut down because of fire.

-It was one of several fires that started in the area Thursday, at least some sparked by downed powerlines, as winds have gusted up to 105 mph (169 kph), according to the National Weather Service.
+The blaze northwest of Superior was one of several fires that started in the area Thursday, at least some sparked by downed powerlines, as winds have gusted up to 105 mph (169 kph), according to the National Weather Service.

 A scene straight out of an apocalyptic movie was captured in bystander video outside a Costco in Superior.
 It shows winds whipping through the barren trees in the parking lot surrounded by gray skies, a hazy sun and small fires scattered across the ground.